-Muscle cells weigh more than fat cells; so the more muquinscle you gain, the higher your weight will be—with other body weight remaining constant.
-Since muscle is denser than fat, it takes up less space so you achieve a slimmer appearance.
+Muscle cells weigh more than fat cells; so the more muscle you gain, the higher your weight will be—with other body weight remaining constant.
+Since muscle is denser than fat, it takes up less space, so you achieve a slimmer appearance.
 Most people seeking to lose weight actually desire to be lean and toned.
 If this is your goal, then increasing your metabolism is of paramount importance.

-Muscles and Metabolism
+The Relationship Between Muscles and Metabolism

-Quadriceps (thighs), gluteals (buttocks), back, and chest muscle groups are your body’s largest skeletal muscles.
+The quadriceps (thighs), gluteals (buttocks), back, and chest muscle groups are your body’s largest skeletal muscles.
 These energy-burning powerhouses use carbohydrates and fats as necessary fuel during physical activity.
 Certain weight-loss diets emphasize fat as fuel and downplay the importance of carbohydrates.
 However, the body reduces carbohydrates to glycogen, which triggers the secretion of insulin that enables muscles to grow as they absorb essential amino acids and synthesize proteins.

 Your body continually builds up and then breaks down numerous proteins over time (some proteins degrade faster than others) in a process called protein turnover.
 Essential amino acids that you extract from foods tend to raise the basal metabolic rate, which is the sum total of the energy consumption necessary for your body to thrive while at rest.
-Boosting your metabolism accelerates the means by which your body consumes energy—fat/calorie depletion, protein turnover, and carbohydrate utilization—throughout the day when you are at rest or moving about.
+Boosting your metabolism accelerates the means by which your body consumes energy—fat utilization, caloric depletion, protein turnover, and carbohydrate utilization—throughout the day when you are at rest or moving about.

 In addition to building muscle, proteins and the amino acids they are made from are key to a gamut of metabolic functions at the cellular level, including hormone synthesis and enzymatic function.
 Frequent protein consumption by the cells for various bodily functions coupled with vigorous physical activity deplete protein reserves fast.
 This is why replenishing the body’s protein reserves is a key component to any muscle builder’s training regimen.
 Consuming foods or supplements that contain essential amino acids increases the rate of protein turnover—keeping growing muscles healthy and primed to burn fat efficiently.

 With the right exercises, you can engage muscles that increase the rate at which you burn calories considerably.
 Limiting calorie intake—by 300 calories per day, for instance—with increased physical activity may accelerate your weight-loss results even further.

-But with strength training exercises you can potentially burn more calories up to 24 hours after your workout, as they positively impact your resting metabolic rate.
+But with strength training exercises, you can potentially burn more calories up to 24 hours after your workout, as they positively impact your resting metabolic rate.
 Engaging large muscle groups during resistance training maximizes your post-workout calorie-burning potential even more.

-Excess water weight may hinder you from defining muscle and appearing slimmer.
+Excess water retention may hinder you from defining muscle and appearing slimmer.
 Eating too much sodium (salts in processed foods, for example) or consuming too little can cause electrolyte imbalance and fluid retention.
 Dehydration, magnesium deficiency, stress, and lack of sleep are also prime culprits for water weight gain.

 Active muscles need and absorb fluid.
 The energy that active muscles generate triggers perspiration of water and salts through sweat glands.
-The more you use muscle, the more water, and essential tissue salts you stand to lose.
+The more you use muscle, the more water and essential tissue salts you stand to lose.